 Wash and pat dry.
 Mine are a little too thick, so I halved them.

 It’s not exactly perfect.
 But to me, life’s not about trying to be perfect.
 So let’s just move on.
 And after that, I tried to flatten them a little using the back of a knife.
 You can always sandwich the chicken in two pieces of paper and then bash with a rolling pin.
 But just bashing them with the back of a knife will simply save time – and resources.
 And then we season them.

 I first dipped them into soy sauce, then season both sides with oregano and plenty of black pepper.
 You can use salt if you want, but I prefer soy sauce.
 I feel that the chicken will be more evenly-salted.
-But whatever.
 And let them sit for 10 to 15 minutes before getting them ready for the bake.

 It’s a simple dish, and I considered it a really comforting food.
 And I feel less sinful while eating it, knowing that they are baked instead of fried.
 Obviously the flavour cannot be compared to fried ones… but well…

-Soy sauce or salt
+- Soy sauce or salt

-Panko or breadcrumbs
+- Panko or breadcrumbs

 - Parmesan cheese

 - Preheat the oven to 190 degrees Celsius.
 Line a baking tray with aluminum foil and oil it.
 Place it in the oven for the oil to be heated up.